aderaaij/totallystatical/readme.md

 ## Tasks

 All tasks are defined in `gulpfile.js/tasks`.
-Most tasks have
+Most tasks have a corresponding config file in `gulpfile.js/config`.
+Some share a config file and some just use `gulpfile.js/index.js`

 #### default
 Runs the `build` task